Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ## Adding Requirement Tasks

 We have defined the high-level schedule for Release 1.0.
 The next stage is to have the developers take each of the requirements defined so far and define the various tasks needed to deliver them.
 Each task will have its own estimate associated with it.
-In addition, you can optionally specify date-ranges and priorities to each of the individual tasks.
+In addition, you can optionally specify date ranges and priorities to each of the individual tasks.

 To start adding tasks, go to the main navigation bar and click out of Releases and hit Requirements to display the requirements list.
 Click on the hyperlink for the first requirement ("System must allow entry of users") and the requirement's details page will be displayed: